trueos/pcbsd/docs/install.rst

 =======================

 The "System Selection" screen, shown in Figure 3.2a, allows you to install a desktop (PC-BSD®) or a server (TrueOS®) operating system.
-It also can be used for :ref:`Restoring the Operating System From Backup`.
+It also can be used for :ref:`Restoring the Operating System From a Life Preserver Backup`.
 The rest of this chapter concentrates on a desktop installation.
 Refer to
 :ref:`Install a Server` for instructions on how to install a command-line only server.

 **Figure 3.2a: System Selection Screen**